 Decor and Vibe at Reston’s Cafesano

 When Cafesano first opened in Reston’s South Lakes Village Center, we were instantly in love with the interior.
-Walls of windows angling to the ceiling are a tremendous improvement to the formerly closed-off space.
-While the lake is still only an angled view, it brings light and sparkle into the open dining room.
+Walls of windows angling to the ceiling and a view of the lake bring light and sparkle into the open dining room.

-Outside, a patio is a welcome spot on a warm Virginia day.
+Outside, a patio is one of our favorite spots for outdoor dining on a warm Virginia day.
 Cafesano makes good use of the small outdoor space, with hanging plants and a rail buffering the parking lot.
 If you’re counting on eating outside and the patio is full, order your meal to go and look for a table or bench by the lake.

-Evenings at Reston’s Cafesano are generally quieter and the interior is softly lit with candles.
+In the evening, Reston’s Cafesano interior is softly lit with candles and is generally quieter.
 The vibe is still casual, but with a little more calm in the air.

 Reston’s Cafesano Menu and Favorite Dishes